We think this TV show stands out for:

 Is it any good?

-Families can talk about the kind of issues explored on the show versus those on more conventional sitcoms.
+Families can talk about the kind of issues explored on Everybody Hates Chris versus those on more conventional sitcoms.
 How prevalent is the type of obvious racism depicted on the show?

 Are Chris' parents realistic about how they punish him and his siblings?